 Is My Dog Crate Too Small?

+I love it when the time comes to fold up the crate in our kitchen and put it away for the next puppy.
 Dog crates take up a lot of space.
+Even small ones.
 No matter where you put them, they always seem to be in the way!
+And let’s be honest, they don’t look pretty.

-Today I’ll look at the head room and leg room required by your dog, and help you decide if your dog crate is too small.
+Today I’ll look at the head room and leg room required by your Lab, and help you decide if your dog crate is too small.

 Outgrowing the puppy crate.